matheusjohannaraujo/continuum/docs/DefiningTemplatesAndViews.md

 > EN-US:

 >> It is used to create screens, which can be static or dynamic.
-These screens can be used as `View` or `Templates`
+These screens can be used as `View` or `Template`

 >> Controller files must be created in the `app/Views` folder.
 The file name must be `thing.php`